omshivaprakash/covid19-map/README.md

 # About

-Hi, I'm Daniel Karl.

-In my humble opinion the John Hopkins map of COVID19 is a little distorted for multiple reason.
+In my humble opinion the John Hopkins map of COVID19 seems a little distorted for multiple reason.
 Therefore I set out today, to build a map that is more realistic using their very same dataset.